 By Carol Marbin Miller and Audra D.S.
 Burch

-On Sept.
-2, a guidance counselor for one of the children, Destiny, told Hodge she had paid Spirit's electrical bill "so the lights wouldn't get turned off."
+The next day, a school guidance counselor for one of the children said she had paid Spirit's electrical bill "so the lights wouldn't get turned off."